SpartanEngineer/godot3-dodge-haskell/README.md

 4. Get a copy of Godot engine from Godot's website: https://godotengine.org/.
 This was tested with Godot version 3.2.1

+5. Add and make sure the generated .so/.dynlib/.dll is loaded correctly in Godot project.
+NOTE Godot may remove the signals / baseclasses of the GDNativeScript classes in project.godot during this step.
+Make sure to add them back or it won't work.

-5. Run with Godot
+6. Run with Godot
 `Godot --path ./game`

-* NOTE you'll need to add and make sure .dynlib or .dll is loaded correctly in Godot project if not running on Windows.
-Only tested on Linux so far.
+* NOTE Only tested in Linux so far.

+# Structure
+- Haskell source is in src.
+  - src/Lib.hs contains the Godot class exports.
+  - src/Util.hs contains Godot utility functions.
+  - files in src/NSClass contain the different NativeScript classes implemented in Haskell.
+- Godot files and assets are in game.